 A few weeks later while reviewing my images again, I thought to myself ‘What if I could overlay the two images and combine them to give me one in-focus image?’
 The use of a tripod on the original shoot would have let me capture at a slower shutter speed and stop down to an aperture as small as f32, if necessary.
 However, I didn’t have it with me so, as they say, no use in crying over spilt milk!
 The image below focused on the background, with the rear of the boat not in critical focus.

 Note: Click through any of the images for a larger light box view to see more information about the image and technique.

 I decided to try my luck with Google and search for ‘combine images, focus near, focus far.’
 The search result Continue reading →

-Photo and Print Workshops to suit everybody: a day, a weekend or a week.
-Your Walls, Your Photos!
+A day, a weekend or customize your own!
+Your Walls, Your Photos, Your Way!
 More Info…